Ear Infections in Dogs: A Reason for the Itching, Shaking and Bad Smell

 The infection can cause a lot of irritation in your dog’s ear canal.

-- An ear infection in one ear is typically the result of moisture.
+- Typically, an ear infection in one ear is the result of moisture.

-- If your dog has an ear infection in both ears, the infection may be due to other causes, such as an allergy, too much hair in the canals, or in rare instances, ear mites.
+- If your dog has an ear infection in both ears, the infection may be due to other causes, such as dog allergies, too much hair in the canals, or in rare cases, ear mites.

 That’s what our veterinarians can help you figure out!